-Objectives: To prospectively examine associations between prenatal TCS exposure and anthropometric measures at birth and anogenital distance (AGD) at three months of age.
+Objectives: We prospectively examined associations between prenatal TCS exposure and anthropometric measures at birth and anogenital distance (AGD) at 3 months of age.

-Methods: Pregnant women from the Odense Child Cohort (n = 514) provided urine samples around gestational week 28 (median 28.7 weeks, range 26.4–34.0) and urinary TCS concentration was measured by LC-MS/MS. Multiple linear regression analysis was used to examine associations between prenatal TCS exposure and measures of size at birth (birth weight, length, head and abdominal circumference) and AGD at three months of age (median 3.3 months, range 2.3 to 6.7 months) controlling for potential confounders.
+Methods: Pregnant women from the Odense Child Cohort (n = 514) provided urine samples at approximately gestational week 28 (median 28.7 weeks, range 26.4–34.0), and urinary TCS concentration was measured by isotope dilution TurboFlow–liquid chromatography–tandem mass spectrometry.
+Multiple linear regression analysis was used to examine associations between prenatal TCS exposure and measures of size at birth (birth weight, length, head and abdominal circumference) and AGD at 3 months of age (median 3.3 months, range 2.3–6.7 months), controlling for potential confounders.

-Results: Newborn boys in the highest quartile of prenatal TCS exposure had a 0.7 cm (95% CI: -1.2, –0.1, p = 0.01) smaller head circumference compared with boys in the lowest quartile.
-Additionally in boys, inverse associations of borderline statistical significance between prenatal TCS exposure and abdominal circumference at birth and AGD at three months were observed (p-values < 0.10).
+Results: Newborn boys in the highest quartile of prenatal TCS exposure had a 0.7-cm [95% confidence interval (CI): –1.2, –0.1, p = 0.01] smaller head circumference than boys in the lowest quartile.
+Additionally in boys, inverse associations of borderline statistical significance were observed between prenatal TCS exposure and abdominal circumference at birth and AGD at 3 months of age (p-values < 0.10).
 Prenatal TCS exposure was not significantly associated with any of the outcomes in girls.
-However, fewer girls had AGD measured and we observed no significant interactions between child sex and prenatal TCS-exposure in anthropometric measures at birth.
+However, AGD was measured in fewer girls, and we observed no significant interactions between a child’s sex and prenatal TCS exposure in anthropometric measures at birth.

-Conclusion: Prenatal TCS-exposure was associated with reduced head and abdominal circumference at birth and reduced AGD at three months of age in boys, although the two latter findings were statistically non-significant.
-These findings require replication, but are compatible with an anti-androgenic effect of prenatal TCS exposure on fetal growth in boys.
+Conclusion: Prenatal TCS exposure was associated with reduced head and abdominal circumference at birth and with reduced AGD at 3 months of age in boys, although the last two findings were statistically nonsignificant.
+These findings require replication but are compatible with an anti-androgenic effect of prenatal TCS exposure on fetal growth in boys.

 Received: 20 December 2014